-Students: start by going to https://onestart.iu.edu/ , choose "IU login" and sign in using your username and password.
-Choose the Pay Bursar Bill option and follow the instructions.
+Students: start by going to https://one.iu.edu/ , click the "Sign-In" box in the upper right hand corner and sign in using your username and password.
+Search for the"View/Pay Bursar Bill (IU Bursar Pay) option and follow the instructions.
 Set up access for your parents or others to pay your bills.

-Parents: once your student provides you account access, sign in to IU Bursar Pay and begin managing your own profile for banking information in a secure and confidential environment.
+Parents: once your student provides you account access, sign in to IU Bursar Pay by going to https://one.iu.edu and searching for 3rd Party User Access and begin managing your own profile for banking information in a secure and confidential environment.
 For more information on 3rd Party Access see http://kb.iu.edu/data/auoz.html

-Online through OneStart: Go to OneStart and log in.
-Under "My Finances," choose "Pay Bursar Bill," and follow the instructions.
+Online through One.IU: Go to One.IU and log in.
+Search for the "View/Pay Bursar Bill (IU Bursar Pay) option and follow the instructions.

 Paying in Person: Payment by cash, check, or money order will be accepted in the Cashier's Office, 100 Administration Building.
 The Cashier's Office is located in the front of the building facing Mishawaka Avenue, near the main lobby.
 Please bring your entire Schedule Confirmation/Account Statement when paying in person.
 It will be validated as your receipt.

 Sponsored students who request a third party billing must present a billing authorization to Bursar Services prior to the due date for tuition and fees.
 Any questions regarding third party billings should be directed to Associate Bursar Judy Houston (email@example.com) at Office of the Bursar Administration Building 100B, or call (574) 520-4253.

 IU Tuition Benefit